binaryphile/concorde/README.md

 fine, but concorde won't help with that much.
 I'd encourage you to start writing functions in order to make them testable.

-So if you want to make use of concorde's features, you'll want to write functions.
-They don't require that you change much; just wrap the entire script in a `main` function, then call `main` in the same manner as we called `hello_world` above.

 Let's run one of the shpecs now.
 I run:

 ``` bash